-Installing your own Photovoltaic Power system is not that difficult, and with a few simple precautions you can make it even easier.
+Installing your own off grid solar power system is not that difficult, and with a few simple precautions you can make it even easier.
 Working with any kind of electricity carries with it a certain risk factor, so we’ve compiled this article to make sure our customers understand the best ways to keep themselves safe when installing our kits.

-Here are some simple tips to ensure that your install is as quick and painless as possible, and that you’re prepared for emergencies afterward.
+Here are some simple tips to ensure that your install is as quick and painless as possible, and that you’re prepared for issues afterward.

 Prepare yourself properly beforehand:

-- Wear a pair of good shoes that will give you a good grip on the roof, and clothing that will protect you from any cuts and scrapes, but still allows you to move freely.
+- If you'll be working on a roof, wear a pair of good shoes that will give you a good grip, and clothing that will protect you from any cuts and scrapes, but still allows you to move freely.

 - Remove all conductive items such as watches and metal jewellery before working with batteries.

 - We recommend getting another person to help you out, both to make the job quicker and easier, and have someone around if you get hurt.